luisleao/smiledispenser/README.md

 * 5V power supply (to use with the machine)

 The machine came with a motor.
 So I just wired the relay module directly to the motor and use the Pi's GPIO to control it.

+## Setup the Display:

+To make the touch works you need to connect some pins directly to the raspi.
+You can use [this tutorial](http://www.makeuseof.com/tag/setup-raspberry-pi-touchscreen/) to connect the pins correctly.